pkpio/netmon/README.md

 network-monitor
 ===============

-Monitor your network uptime and downtime.
-Webserver or any device uptime.
+Monitor your network / website / device uptime.
 Also supports auto-login to your ISP (Internet Service Provider).

 How-to-use